 - Bee Here Now , podcast / interview with Marilyn Ball: “Speaking of Travel” (WZGM radio); stories about traveling & teaching bee in Turkey).

 - ZesterDaily.com, article and interviews by Sarah Khan.

-- We Are Here, Strong Women of Appalachia, multimedia documentary trailer by Ian MacLellan and Emma Scudder (documentary released spring / summer 2013).
+- We Are Here, Strong Women of Appalachia, multimedia documentary trailer by Ian MacLellan and Emma Scudder (stay tuned for documentary release date).